V01D-NULL/v01d-null.github.io/_posts/2020-11-01-welcome-to-jekyll.markdown

 ---
 layout: post
-title: "Welcome to Jekyll!"
+title: "Welcome to my blog!"
-date: 2020-11-01
+date: 2021-7-24
 tags:
-  - Jekyll
+  - About me
-  - Markdown
+  - Welcome
-author: Andrew Smith
+author: Tim Thompson
-avatar: assets/img/common/andrew-avatar.png
+avatar: assets/img/common/pfp.png
-category: Example Posts
+category: Welcome post
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.